microsoft/DirectXShaderCompiler/docs/DXIL.rst

 215 RayQuery_CommittedInstanceContributionToHitGroupIndex returns committed hit InstanceContributionToHitGroupIndex
-216 CreateHandleFromHeap                                  create resource handle from heap 217 AnnotateHandle                                        annotate handle with resource properties
+216 CreateHandleFromHeap                                  create resource handle from heap 217 AnnotateHandle                                        annotate handle with resource properties 218 TextureGatherImm                                      same as TextureGather, except offsets are limited to immediate values between -8 and 7
+219 TextureGatherCmpImm                                   same as TextureGatherCmp, except offsets are limited to immediate values between -8 and 7
 === ===================================================== =======================================================================================================================================================================================================================